pharaox/travelers/README.md

 The current version is compatible with CK3 1.11.

-This mod is compatible with all other mods, including total conversion mods such as AGOT and EK2, except for mods making similar changes to the travel system.
+This mod is compatible with most other mods, except for mods that make similar changes to the travel system, or modify the `travl_on_actions.txt` and `travel_options.txt` vanilla files.
+Unfortunately, the latter includes most total conversion mods.
+If you use such mods, put this mod before them in the load order - you may lose the special treatment of imprisoned rulers as a result, but everything else should work as expected.

 I strongly recommend using also the [Unofficial Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2871648329) mod as it fixes many vanilla travel issues.
-Put this mod after the Unofficial Patch in the load order.
+Put this mod after Unofficial Patch in the load order.

 ## Features